sree-ss/Holistic-Home-Security/README.md

-# Holistic-Home-Security
+# Holistic-Home-Security-System-with-ESP32-devkit-V1
-Abstract
+# Abstract
 The project focuses on designing a comprehensive Home Security System using the ESP32 DevKit V1 microcontroller.
 This microcontroller serves as the central control unit, managing various integrated devices.
 The system includes a 16x2 LCD display, Servo Motor, PIR Sensor, Battery, Buzzer, 4x4 Keypad, and GSM module, all interfaced with the ESP32 DevKit V1 controller.

 When the PIR Sensor detects motion, the system prompts the user to enter a PIN within a specified time.
 Failure to enter the PIN triggers the ESP32 DevKit V1 to send an alert SMS via the GSM module.
 If the correct PIN is entered, the system generates and sends an OTP to the user, which must be entered within a given period.
 Incorrect PIN or OTP entries trigger an alert notification and a warning sound from the Buzzer.
 If the OTP matches the generated one, the system grants access by unlocking the door.
 The ESP32 DevKit V1 microcontroller remains the primary control device throughout this process.

-Pros
+# Pros
 Cost-Effective: The ESP32 DevKit V1 is relatively inexpensive compared to other microcontrollers and security systems, making it a budget-friendly option.
 Versatility: This microcontroller is capable of handling various tasks like sensor interfacing, communication, and control functions, making it adaptable to different security needs.
 Low Power Consumption: It is power-efficient, which is beneficial for battery-powered operations or minimizing energy consumption.
 Expandable: The microcontroller’s capabilities allow for future upgrades and expansion of the home security system.
-Description
+# Description
 The system is equipped with several integrated components to ensure security and efficient operation:

 PIR Sensor: Detects motion by measuring changes in infrared radiation, triggering the system to take action when movement is detected.